Glossary of Terms – Hardwood Industry Terms Explained

 Pith

 The core of a tree or branch.
-When a log is sawn into dimensional lumber, the pith must be cut out of the boards and discarded.
+When sawing logs into dimensional lumber, workers must remove and discard the pith.

 Quartersawn

-Quartersawn lumber is more dimensionally stable compared to other sawing methods, such as plain sawn.
-It is less likely to warp, cup, or twist over time, making it ideal for applications where stability is necessary such as furniture, flooring and musical instruments.
+Quartersawing produces lumber that is more dimensionally stable than other sawing methods like plain sawing.
+It is ideal for applications where stability is necessary such as furniture, flooring and musical instruments.

 Knots

-1. Tight Knot: A knot that is firmly embedded in the surrounding wood.
+1. Tight Knot: Firmly embedded in the surrounding wood.
 This happens when the branch was still alive and attached to the tree as the trunk grew around it.
-Tight knots usually remain secure within the wood.

-2. Loose Knot: A knot where the branch was dead before the surrounding wood formed.
-These knots are not as securely bound and can sometimes fall out or loosen, creating voids in the wood.
+2. Loose Knot: Occurs when the branch was dead before the wood formed.
+These can fall out or loosen, reducing lumber value.

 Sapwood

-Tree sap circulates through a tree’s vascular system, transporting essential nutrients, water, and sugars throughout the tree.
-It plays a crucial role in the tree’s growth, health, and survival.
+Equally important is the role sap plays in a living tree.
+Tree sap circulates through the vascular system, transporting essential nutrients, water, and sugars throughout the tree.
+Therefore, it plays a crucial role in the tree’s growth, health, and survival.

 Sapwood is the fiber closest to the trees bark and is seasonally dynamic, moving around the tree